marcus-meneses/testeAtine/readme.md

 English:

-"Hello, this is the test asked in order to apply for the developr position offered by Atine Group.
+"Hello, this is the test asked in order to apply for the developer position offered by Atine Group.
-The work was executed considering th execution in CLI or browser.
+The work was executed considering the execution in CLI or browser.
 It was coded using PHP 7.2+ (but may run in other versions, although it was not tested)"

 in order to run in CLI mode: